snapappointments/bootstrap-select/README.md

 bootstrap-select
 ================

-A custom select for @twitter bootstrap using button dropdown; originally by [Silvio Moreto](http://github.com/silviomoreto) and [Ana Carolina](http://github.com/anacarolinats).
+A custom select for @twitter bootstrap using button dropdown, designed to behave like regular Bootstrap selects; originally by [Silvio Moreto](http://github.com/silviomoreto) and [Ana Carolina](http://github.com/anacarolinats).
- See a here an [example](http://silviomoreto.github.com/bootstrap-select/)
+ See a here an [example](http://caseyjhol.github.com/bootstrap-select/)

-## Observation

-To properly work on some browser, you need to add a `.clearfix` class in your css.

 # Usage

-Create yours `<select>` and add to them the class `.selectpicker`, like example below:
+Create your `<select>` with the `.selectpicker` class.

     <select class="selectpicker">
       <option>Mustard</select>